top of page

 Step in with presence and power.

-Often, women get stuck in complaint, criticism, and blame when they don’t feel their man with them.
+Often, women get stuck in complaint, criticism, and blame when they don’t feel their man being present with them.
 That’s not to justify blame and criticism, but to give you some additional insights and options for actions.

 It’s as if under her complaints and criticisms, she’s saying, “Where are you?
 I can’t feel you!
 Come be present with me!”